When Can You Fly After Wisdom Teeth Removal and Why?

 If you are looking to fly within the first 48 hours of your wisdom teeth removal, here are the what you should consider:

-• Prepare a couple gauze pads.
+• Prepare gauze pads.
 During the first 12 hours of your post-surgery, bleeding will likely continue as the wound has yet to fully close.
 Bite on the gauze pad (with some force) to place pressure on the wound and stop the bleeding.

 • Prepare sufficient pain medication.
 You will likely experience some pain or discomfort during the flight.
 Cabin pressure as well as general anxiety during the flight can intensify any pain you are already suffering from.
 Adding on, you should avoid narcotic painkillers before and during the flight as it may lead to unwanted side effects including dizziness, nausea, and drowsiness.